 Recognising abuse is one of the first steps in protecting children and young people and there could be signs or behaviour that make you feel concerned.
-All staff/volunteers should be alert to the following situations and types of behaviour in children:
+All staff should be alert to the following situations and types of behaviour in children:

-- Becoming excessively aggressive, withdrawn or clingy; - Seeming to be keeping a secret; - Significant changes in children's behaviour; - Deterioration in children's well-being; - Unexplained bruising, marks or signs of possible abuse or neglect; - Any bruising or marks on a non-mobile baby; - Unreasonable fear of certain people or places; - Acting out in an inappropriate way, perhaps with adults, other children, toys or objects; - Children's comments which give cause for concern, e.g.: inconsistent explanations of bruising, injuries or burns; - Self-harm; - Sexually explicit language or actions; - Being upset, withdrawn or angry after using the internet or texting; - Children who go missing, particularly on repeat occasions.
+- Becoming excessively aggressive, withdrawn, or clingy. - Seeming to be keeping a secret. - Significant changes in children's behaviour. - Deterioration in children's well-being. - Unexplained bruising, marks or signs of possible abuse or neglect. - Any bruising or marks on a non-mobile baby. - Unreasonable fear of certain people or places. - Acting out in an inappropriate way, perhaps with adults, other children, toys, or objects. - Children's/ young people's comments which give cause for concern, e.g.: inconsistent explanations of bruising, injuries or burns. - Self-harm. - Sexually explicit language or actions. - Being upset, withdrawn or angry after using the internet or texting. - Children and young people who go missing, particularly on repeat occasions.